Oscar Harstad

 Oscar Theander Harstad (May 24, 1892 – November 14, 1985) was an American Major League Baseball pitcher who appeared in 32 games for the Cleveland Indians during the 1915 Cleveland Indians season.
-After his baseball career, "Theander" as he was called by his family and friends, became a dentist serving the Milton-Freewater, Oregon, community for over 50 years.
+Known by his family and friends as "Theander," in his baseball career he was also known as "O.T.", and then as "Doc" when he became a dentist, serving the Milton-Freewater, Oregon community for over 50 years.

-He was born in Parkland, Washington, and died in Corvallis, Oregon, at age 93.
-He was the son of Bjug Harstad, founder of Pacific Lutheran University.
+Harstad was born in Parkland, Washington,the eighth of 11 children of Guro Omlid and Bjug Harstad, the founder of Pacific Lutheran University.
+He died in Corvallis, Oregon, at age 93.
 He was buried at Oaklawn Cemetery in Corvallis.